crcn/tandem-old/README.md

 - [Support more browser rendering engines, and real devices (Chrome, Internet Explorer, Firefox, IPhone, etc. )](https://github.com/tandemcode/tandem/issues/386)
 - [Webpack dependency graph strategy](https://github.com/tandemcode/tandem/issues/387)

+#### How it works

+TODO
+- [ ] diagram

+## Goals

+The eventual goal for Tandem is to provide tooling that enables you to do *most* of your development visually.
+Currently, the application doesn't support enough tooling to facilitate this yet, but everything is setup to eventually reach that goal.

+#### All cross-browser development in one platform

+Tandem will eventually support multiple rendering

+####

 # Development